It's too hard to work at a big company and build a startup on nights and weekends.

 The English word "decide" comes from Latin "to cut off".
 Choose one and cut off other options.
 To go one direction means you're not going other directions.
 When you commit to one outcome, you're united and sharply focused.
 When you sacrifice your alternate selves, your remaining self has amazing power." - Derek Sivers, How To Live.

-To build big things, you've got to immerse yourself in the problem.
-You can't immerse yourself in a problem for a few hours.
+To build successful things, when you are inspired, you've got to immerse yourself in the problem.
+You can't immerse yourself in a problem for an hour or two.
 Then wake up the next day and put last night's momentum on pause as you return to full-time bureaucracy.
 As my friend Mike says, "clients don't want to buy your after-hours thinking."
 So why are you selling it to yourself if your full-time job won't buy it?

 Spending time working for a big company while building a side project into a company is antithetical to a tech startup.
 At a big company, it's no issue to spend hours on calls and useless meetings.
 The timelines stretch into months and years.
-At a fast-moving startup, the timelines are measured in hours and days.
+But your life is measured in minutes, hours and days.

 Trying to do both is like being a world-class runner while also trying to be a world-class powerlifter.
 Those two things are vastly different and require different tradeoffs in how you train, what you eat, and how you think.